 I drove down to Ruston twice to clear my name, and it took two weeks for them to review my case so I had to forfeit the job offer at “The World’s Most Famous Arena.”
-Thankfully, the District Attorney had mercy on me since I had never been in trouble with the law before (minus that misdemeanor theft charge I got in high school for stealing from Dillard’s at McCain Mall in North Little Rock, Arkansas with a couple friends that they didn’t know about – yeah, I went through a rebellious phase, and I was banned from shopping at that Dillard’s location for a year), and I told him I had a Master’s degree, was a published author and served in the Army Reserve so I think that, coupled with heavy prayer, saved my ass.
-Yes, I walked in that courtroom with my college transcript and actual degree, a copy of my book, and my enlistment papers in my purse.
+Thankfully, the District Attorney had mercy on me since I had never been in trouble with the law before (minus that misdemeanor theft charge I got in high school for stealing from Dillard’s at McCain Mall in North Little Rock, Arkansas with a couple friends that they didn’t know about (more on that full circle moment later) – yeah, I went through a rebellious phase, and I was banned from shopping at that Dillard’s location for a year), and I told him I had a Master’s degree, was a published author, and served in the Army Reserve.
+So I think that evidence of my character, coupled with heavy prayer, saved my ass.
+Yes, I walked in that courtroom with my college transcript and actual degrees, a copy of my book, and my enlistment papers in my purse.
 I came prepared with I’m-really-an-upstanding-citizen receipts to fight those charges!
 They put me in the pre-trial diversion program, and said the charges would be dropped and my record expunged if I successfully completed it.
 I had to pay an $875 fine, do 24 hours of community service, write biweekly emails about my progress in the program to Kay Taylor Gilley, the pre-trial diversion program director, attend 15 one hour AA meetings, and get a signature from the head session sponsor each time I went.

 Hello.
 My name is Jennifer, and I’m an alcoholic… but I’m really just here to clear a dope charge.
 Can you sign this please?
 Thannnnks…’preciate it.